 The idyllic setting of lush green mountains and pastures produces the best Slovenian cheeses.
-Some have been a granted a protected designation of origin.
+Many varieties of cheese have a protected designation of origin.
 If you happen to be in the town of Bohinj, where alpine dairy farming has a long tradition, make sure to try the mohant cheese.
 Its distinct aroma makes for a somewhat of an acquired taste.
 But don't let the smell put you off, it tastes delicious!
 The vibrant yellow colour of the cheese nanoški sir and its specific taste will blow you away.
 The Bovško region, home of the native Bovec sheep, is where the cheese variety bovški sir is produced.
 Further down the Soča Valley, you will meet the sweet and tangy Tolminc cheese.
 According to historic records, it was used as a means of payment for the duties owed to the lords of the estate.

 The Meat of the Matter